samsung-cnct/k2/Documentation/tags/README.md

 | roles.kraken.clean |  X | O | X |

 ## List of tags and usage for ansible roles

+### always
+**: The tag forces ansible to run a role that have 'always' tag.
+Use this for default role such as 'kraken.config'.**

 ### all
  **: If no tags are specified, this 'all' tag will be default tag.**
 - roles/kraken.config